AnthonMS/MyHotKeys-OnSteroids/readme.md

 ## TODO:
-- Create a package-installer helper function in ScriptController that will install the needed packages automatically.
-- Research making the script a command in windows registry
-- Research creating windows tray icons that when clicked will show buttons for "pause"/"start" and "kill" for mouse, keyboard and both
 - Make hold_start and hold_stop instead of only hold action
 - Make config key "hold_time".
 This will make it so hold will only fire when it has been held for given amount of time.
-- Add new config key "event_type" which will take in the values "once"/"toggle"/"until_release"/"sequence" This key will tell the script if an action should be fired once, until button/key is released or until the button/key is pressed again.
+- Add new config key "event_type" which will take in the values "once"/"toggle"/"until_release"/"sequence"/"combination" This key will tell the script if an action should be fired once, until button/key is released or until the button/key is pressed again.
      The until_release will obviously only be for "hold_start" actions "sequence" is for when it is an array of keys instead of a single key.
 This means the action will happen if the order of keys pressed are the same as in the list.
+     "combination" is pressing multiple buttons at the same time
+- Thoroughly test actions while clicking buttons at the same time as other buttons/keys.
+Test if we can create actions for keys like ctrl+k or if the combination value in event_type determine this?

+## Extras
+- Create a package-installer helper function in ScriptController that will install the needed packages automatically.
+- Research making the script a command in windows registry
+- Research creating windows tray icons that when clicked will show buttons for "pause"/"start" and "kill" for mouse, keyboard and both